nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

 deploy any Nuclio function using Python 2.7 runtime.

-To keep using latest Nuclio, and reach better performance and message throughput, we strongly suggest migrating your code to the newer [Python 3.7 and 3.8 runtimes](#introducing-python-runtime-37-and-38), if you haven't already.
+To keep using latest Nuclio, and reach better performance and message throughput, we strongly suggest migrating your code to the newer [Python 3.7, 3.8 and 3.9 runtimes](#introducing-python-runtimes-37-38-and-39), if you haven't already.

-<a id="introducing-python-runtime-37-and-38"></a>
+<a id="introducing-python-runtimes-37-38-and-39"></a>
-## Introducing Python runtime 3.7 and 3.8
+## Introducing Python runtimes 3.7, 3.8 and 3.9

-Nuclio officially supports python 3.7 and python 3.8 (along with good-old python 3.6) as stand-alone runtimes.
+Nuclio officially supports python 3.7, 3.8 and python 3.9 (along with good-old python 3.6) as stand-alone runtimes.
 Along with simply bumping the python versions, some changes to the internal function processor were made, to take advantage of new language features and newer packages.

 Key differences and changes:

-- Python 3.8 is 5%-8% faster than Python 3.6 for small sized event messages.
+- Python 3.8+ is 5%-8% faster than Python 3.6 for small sized event messages.
-- Python 3.7 and 3.8 base images are `python:3.7` and `python:3.8`, respectively.
+- Python 3.7, 3.8 and 3.9 base images are `python:3.7`, `python:3.8` and `python:3.9`, respectively.
 - Events metadata, such as headers, path, method, etc are now byte-strings.
 This may incur changes in your code to refer to the various (now) byte-string event properties correctly in the new runtimes. e.g.: Simple code snipped which worked on python 2.7 and 3.6, using some event metadata, such as `event.path` -